alisuleymantopuz/di-castle/README.md

 # castleWindsorAndContainerRegistration
-An example about castle windsor to register components.
+An example about registering components to IoC container with Castle.Windsor